PostHog/posthog.com/contents/tutorials/performance-marketing.md

 You can use other UTM filters from the prior section to get the signup numbers (or whatever your goal is) from your performance marketing.

-> **Tip:** at PostHog, we include a “where did you hear about us” field in our signup flow, which helps a lot as an extra layer to our marketing tracking (including performance marketing).
+> **💡PostHog Tip:** We include a “where did you hear about us” field in our signup flow, which is useful for tracking factors like word of mouth growth.
+This data is captured for analysis in PostHog.
+Read [this tutorial about setting up surveys in PostHog](/tutorials/survey) for more information.

 ## Tracking performance marketing conversion